tgasser-nv/Guardrails-tgasser/examples/configs/nemoguards_streaming/README.md

 # NeMoGuard Safety Rails Example

 This example showcases the use of NVIDIA's NeMoGuard NIMs for comprehensive AI safety including content moderation, topic control, and jailbreak detection.
+It is based on the [nemoguards](../nemoguards) configuration, and enables output streaming and checking from the Application LLM.

 ## Configuration Files